lsst/rtn-045/index.rst

 .. abstract::

-   Guidelines for user-facing tutorials produced by the Rubin Observatory and maintained by the Rubin Community Science team (CST).
-   This document defines the principles and formatting for Jupyter Notebook and documentation-based tutorials that demonstrate how to use the Rubin Science Platform (RSP) to analyze data from the Legacy Survey of Space and Time (LSST).
+   This document defines the guidelines, principles, and formats for user-facing tutorials that demonstrate how to use the Rubin Science Platform (RSP) to analyze data from the Legacy Survey of Space and Time (LSST).
-   All Rubin staff and the broader science community should use these guidelines if contributing to the set of user-facing tutorials maintained by the CST.
+   All Rubin staff and the broader science community should use these guidelines when contributing to the sets of Jupyter Notebook or documentation-based tutorials maintained by the Rubin Community Science team (CST).

 ..
 Metadata such as the title, authors, and description are set in metadata.yaml